oracle/graal/truffle/docs/Optimizing.md

 `--vm.Dgraal.TruffleInstrumentBoundaries=true` prints at the end of the process information about runtime calls (`@TruffleBoundary`) made from compiled code.
 These cause objects to escape, are black-boxes to further optimization, and should generally be minimised.

+`--vm.XX:+TraceDeoptimization` prints deoptimization events, whether code compiled by Truffle or conventional compilers.

+`--vm.XX:+TraceDeoptimizationDetails` prints more information (only available for native images).

 #### Controlling what is compiled

 To make best use of the former options, limit what is compiled to the methods that you are interested in.